 Want to watch Keanu Reeves flex his motorcycles and cars?

 GQ has been the premier men's magazine that covers style, culture, politics, and more.
 And by more, I mean there are sports and entertainment, as well, of course.
 But just because it's a men's magazine, it's for men only.
 Women are also featured in their videos—celebrities, professionals, and normal people alike.
 If you want to watch magazine-like videos of your favorite personality or have educational insights into how experts do their job, then this one is for you.

 16. Haru the Shiba Inu

 Haru is a Shiba Inu.
 She is calm, light-hearted, sweet, and a very good girl.
-She rarely barks and occupied all day.
+She rarely barks and is occupied all day.
 And with the videos featuring her, you'll most likely watch most of them.
 Because all you want is to pet the goodest girl and boop the boopest snoot.

-17. How To Cook That
+17. How to Cook That

-How To Cook That is a website and YouTube baking channel that provides video recipes on baking and decorating themed cakes, desserts, chocolate creations and other confectionery.
+How to Cook That is a website and YouTube baking channel that provides video recipes on baking and decorating themed cakes, desserts, chocolate creations and other confectionery.

 Ann Reardon's contents mostly contain recipes for mouth-watering desserts for those with the sweetest of teeth.
 She also publishes debunking videos where she debunks popular videos by focusing on their misinformation and disinformation tactics whilst trying the supposed "hacks" herself.